imbo/imbo/README.markdown

 * Public key (random MD5 hash that exists both on the server and the client)
 * GMT timestamp (YYYY-MM-DDTHH:MMZ, for instance: 2011-02-01T14:33Z)

-These elements are concatenated in the above order and a hash is generated using a private key and the sha256 algorithm.
+These elements are concatenated in the above order with | as a delimiter character and a hash is generated using a private key and the sha256 algorithm.
 The following snippet shows how this can be done using PHP:

     <?php
     $publicKey  = '<some random MD5 hash>';